kshootmania/ksm-chart-format/kson_format.md

-# KSON Format Specification (version: `0.1.0`)
+# KSON Format Specification (version: `0.2.0`)
 - Encoding: UTF-8 (without BOM), LF
-- If the default value is specified, omitted value or `null` will be replaced with it.
+- If a default values is specified in this document, undefined values are overwritten by the default value.
+- `null` value is not allowed in the entire kson file.
+- Support for parameters/options marked "(OPTIONAL)" are optional, but must be ignored if not supported.
+- `xxx` and `...` denote placeholders.
+- The resolution of pulse value (`y`) is 240 per beat (i.e., 960 per measure).
+- The behavior for invalid values is undefined, and kson clients do not necessarily need to stop reading the kson file as an error even if there is an invalid value.

 -----------------------------------------------------------------------------------